kimlvis31/AutoTradeMachine_Eta/README.md

       <Summary><b><i> Simulation Result </b></i></Summary>
       <img src="./docs/simulationresult_0.png" width="960" height="540">

       This is the *Simulation Result* page.
-In this page the user can do things below.
+In this page, the user can
       1. View the completed simulations and their result summary.
       2. View account balance history.
       3. View simulation position setups, currency analysis configurations and trade configurations.